If this was my bathroom I would:

 If you take out the tub and shower surround, chances are that the drywall behind it is going to be ruined.
 Removing the existing ceramic wall tile will undoubtedly ruin that drywall too.

 Do you want to replace the drywall behind the tub and shower surround and then cover it over again with a new combination tub and shower surround?

 Aside from the fact that removing the ceramic wall tile will likely cause excessive damage to the drywall it’s mounted on, is there any other logical reason for removing that drywall?

 How to keep the mess of a bathroom remodel / renovation at a minimum?

 A new combination tub with shower surround can be cost prohibitive.
 A less expensive option would be to remove the existing tub and shower surround, replace the damaged drywall with cement backer board, install a basic tub, and then create a new tile shower surround.

-Removing the tub/shower and drywall will allow you to inspect, repair and/or replace bathtub and shower water supply lines and drain plumbing.
+Removing the shower or if there is one, hot tub removal is first, then remove all of the drywall so you’re able to inspect, repair and/or replace bathtub and shower water supply lines and drain plumbing.